-Dear Head Teacher, lst in whilst in S be given the ended Provision/Af I confirm my ch ild is aware how to correctly ac lminister their o own inhaler Name of inhaler Expiry date of inhaler Date prescribed Dose prescribed Maximum daily dose Time to be given It is clearly II agree it is tI agree to in Name of parent abelled indicatir the parent's resp ng contents, do consibility to er C and Breakfas sage and child's nsure the inhale t club of any ch r is in date. ange in dose immed diately. edication will no arent or legal gu = less this form is cor mpleted and The Governors and Head Teach er reserve the I right to withdra w this service.
-The inhaler will date is met. be returned to y you at the end of the academic year or during the year if expiry Signature of pa rent to confirm r receipt of inhal er Da ate of inhaler returr ned to parent
+Dear Head Teacher, I request that my child I confirm my ch ild is aware how to correctly ac lminister their o wn inhaler Name of inhaler Expiry date of inhaler Date prescribed Dose prescribed Maximum daily dose Time to be given The above r It is clearly l I agree it is t I agree to in Name of parent nedication has b abelled indicatir the parent's resp een prescribeding contents, do ponsibility to er C and Breakfas l by the doctor, or sage and child's insure the inhale of any characters. r is in date. ange in dose immed narmacist diately.
+Please note: Medication will not be accepted by the school unless this form is completed and signed by the parent or legal guardian of the child.
+The Governors and Head Teacher reserve the right to withdraw this service.
+The inhaler will date is met. be returned to y you at the end of the academic year or during the year if expiry Signature of pa rent to confirm r receipt of inhal er Da te of inhaler returr ned to parent